Looking for a Used Murano in your area?

 Owners generally like the combination of passenger space, interior luxury, and high-end technology that makes up the Murano package.
 Complaints focus on how the sunroof severely cuts down on headroom, poor rear visibility through the small back window, and the fact that options must be bought bundled rather than separately.

-Talk about the 2009 Nissan Murano
+Cars compared to 2009 Nissan Murano

 Nissan Murano Questions